 Curricular Goals for the Reading Specialist Program

-The Reading Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
+The Literacy and Language Certificate program places emphasis on how language development relates to reading proficiency and communication disorders.
 In the context of the latest evidence-based research, you will:

 Become proficient in providing reading instruction for all students

 Learn the most effective classroom screening instruments and individual diagnostic literacy tests